-Climate change is one of the greatest challenges, which demands for detailed understanding of atmospheric turbulence.
-Turbulence research generally combines physics-based models with numerical simulations, such as in large eddy simulation (LES).
-Wavelet transforms and neural networks are two promising techniques, which bring artificial intelligence in Scale-Adaptive Large Eddy Simulation (SALES) and in Coherent Vortex Simulation (CVS).
+Climate change is one of the greatest challenges of our time, demanding a detailed understanding of atmospheric turbulence.
+Turbulence research often combines physics-based models with advanced numerical simulations, such as those used in large eddy simulation (LES).
+Emerging techniques, including wavelet transforms and neural networks, bring artificial intelligence (AI) into turbulence modeling, specifically in Scale-Adaptive Large Eddy Simulation (SALES) and Coherent Vortex Simulation (CVS).
+These AI-driven approaches open new possibilities for better capturing and understanding complex flow dynamics.

-Imagine a hurricane passing over a city, or a forest of giant wind turbines with blades rotating at a height of 100 to 500 meters above the ground.
-Representing such a complex system in laboratory experiments is nearly impossible.
-A simplified representation of such complex systems is known as turbulence modeling.
-An open challenge is how to define what aspects of the dynamics would constitute a simplified model of a complex system?
-My interests about atmospheric turbulence is primarily motivated by the need for solutions to problems like greenhouse gases, urbanization, and continuous growth in energy demand.
+Consider the complexities of a hurricane passing over a city or a forest of giant wind turbines, where blades rotate at heights ranging from 100 to 500 meters above the ground.
+Representing such intricate systems in laboratory experiments is nearly impossible.
+Instead, researchers use turbulence modeling as a simplified representation of these complex dynamics.
+An open challenge in this field is defining which aspects of the dynamics should constitute a simplified model of such systems.

 This research project focuses on some fundamental questions regarding atmospheric turbulence, particularly the physical mechanism behind the cascade and the dissipation of energy in turbulent flows.
 Briefly, LES is a numerical method for solving the Navier-Stokes equations.
 In other words, LES is a numerical method to understand the smoothness and other properties of the solutions of Navier-Stokes equations at high Reynolds number.
 An actual research project for students will be adjusted to the level of students' degree and background knowledge.